-A public guide to planning enforcement
+A guide to planning enforcement

 This information details the planning enforcement process in the event that customers enquire about development that may not have planning permission.